#78 in United States, #5 in Washington, #3 in Seattle

 Many dogs have gotten a bad reputation over the years for being "dangerous breeds."
 Rottweilers are among them.
 Like pit bulls and other large, blocky-headed types of dogs, these powerful and beautiful animals are often assumed to be aggressive.

-Your dog is reactive.
-They’ll see another dog, person, or other stimulus in the environment (like a car or bike) while out on a walk and suddenly go crazy at the end of their leash.
-The barking, lunging, and growling feels embarrassing for you — and it’s clear that your pup isn’t having a great time either.
+So: Your dog is reactive.
+They’ll see another dog, person, or other stimulus in the environment (cars, bikes, skateboards, and other fast-moving objects are also common triggers) while out on a walk and suddenly go crazy at the end of their leash.
+The barking, lunging, and growling not only feels embarrassing for you — it’s clear that your pup isn’t having a great time either.

 Does your dog display reactivity to other pets or people?
 Maybe they’re a new rescue pup and are still settling into your home.
 Or they were sick growing up, so you missed their critical socialization period.
 Possibly they’ve had a bad experience after being raised as a normal puppy.